Best Student Accommodation Investment Areas in 2023

 With competition increasing in the student market in many cities, tenants expect a higher standard when moving into privately rented accommodation after their first year.

-Landlords need to provide good accommodation with quality furniture that is decorated to a high standard.
+Landlords need to provide good accommodation with quality furniture with decorations at a high standard.

 All-inclusive properties are becoming increasingly popular because they give students peace of mind that costs are fixed.
 Usually, all-inclusive packages will include electricity, gas, water and contents insurance.
 Some may offer optional extras like broadband and streaming packages.